 The devil is in the detail.
 I can roll nine consecutive pows followed by a lonely skull.
 What do I remember?
 The skull.
 Well, it seems I am not alone.
 Research shows that, unfortunately, we are all wired to focus on the negative.
 Obviously, being all stressed up and rancorous will not help us become better coaches.
 So, how can we fight our brain’s negative bias?
 According to many pieces of research, gratitude can help.

 Knowing this, I attempted a new approach.
 Before every game, I thanked a dice roll that helped shape my team.
 I said something along the lines: “I’d like to thank that +AG roll on my catcher”.
 All was going well until some day an opponent answered: “Taureau, this +AG roll results from a touchdown your catcher scored in our previous game.
 But to score, your star Blitzer had to clear him the way to the end zone.
-If you really cared, you would also thank him and all the other players that helped crystallize that touchdown.
-Without their contribution, your catcher would not have leveled up.”
+If you really cared, you’d also thank him and all the other players that helped crystallize that touchdown.
+Without their contribution, your catcher wouldn’t have leveled up.”
 And I thought, “Hmm.
 That’s interesting.”

 The gratitude quest

-Now, I am a blogger, and for my blog, I like to go on quests.
+Now, I am a blogger, and for you, readers, I like to go on quests.
 Intellectual ones, at least.
 So I accepted my opponent’s quest.
 I began rewinding time and first thanked my opponent who did not mark my Blitzer.
 I then thanked my Blitzer who rolled a defender stumbles.
 But he could not have done his job without the Tackle skill.
 So I thanked the mundane skill roll he made and thanked my conservative skill choice.
 And then, as far as memory goes, I thanked the many dice rolls and coaching decisions that led to my Blitzer cracking bones and leveling up.
 Long story short, I even ended up thanking all my opponents that forged me into the proficient coach I have become.

 I came to realize that my catcher’s +AG roll, like so much else in this game, requires the combined results of thousands over thousands of dice rolls, coaching decisions, and gaming experiences.
 Pows or skulls, sixes or snakes, reroll or not, push or hold, risk or draw, you name it.
 Just the thought of it was overwhelming, but also wonderful.
 It reminded me of the astounding interconnectedness of all Blood Bowl things.